-Veterans Day is a perfect time to recognize the men and women who have served our country in the military, but it’s also a great time to support military families.
+November is Military Family Appreciation Month, and it’s a perfect time to recognize the men and women who have served our country in the military.
+But it’s also a great time to support military families.

 The Service of Military Families

-Military families make so many unseen sacrifices the rest of us might not notice.
+Military families make so many unseen sacrifices.
 A deployed spouse will miss birthday parties, school plays, and winning goals.
 In some cases, they might leave a pregnant wife and return months later to a newborn baby.
 There are extra sleepless nights when they haven’t heard from their loved one in a while and even when deployment is over, it’s not always a seamless transition back to family life.

-But before we fall too far down this sacrifice rabbit hole (which could be several more articles), we’re going to focus on ways we can thank military families for their service.
-We want to let them know how much we appreciate them and the ways that they’re serving our country, too.
-There are practical ways we can all help:
+We want to let them know how much we appreciate them and the ways that they’re serving our country.
+And there are many practical ways we can all help:

 - Bring on the muscles!
 One friend was extremely pregnant, and in tears when a good friend showed up with his lawnmower.
 Mowing the yard, raking leaves, moving heavy water bottles, or taking care of any other maintenance work can be a huge help for military families.

 - Plan a Girls/Guys Night Out.
 When a spouse is deployed, your social calendar can take a hit, but that’s when you probably need a night out the most!
-Get together with a group of friends and do something fun, or take a friend out for a kid-free-lunch.
-Sometimes even showing up so your friend can have an adult conversation can be really appreciated.
+Get together with a group of friends and do something fun, or go out for a kid-free-lunch.

 - Bring meals to military families when a spouse is deployed.
-After taking care of all the other household responsibilities of the day, there’s something so wonderful about not having to plan dinner.
-Even if you’re not a great cook, bringing over takeout or even a great cup of coffee can be a small miracle.
+After taking care of the household responsibilities, there’s something wonderful about not having to plan dinner.
+Even if you’re not a great cook, bringing over takeout or a cup of coffee can be a small miracle.

 What to say/not say to military families